Be a Police Volunteer

 - Chaplain Program

 - Auxiliary Patrol

 Please note*** Departmental Policy concerning firearms states that Auxiliary members may not carry a firearm on their person or in the patrol vehicle, except for oleo resin capsicum spray after receiving certified training.

 A minimum number of hours a month is requested for participation in the Auxiliary Program.
 The number of hours is dependent on the position and the level of need for the specific position.
 Typically it is between 12-16 hours a month.

-- To serve as a volunteer support service to the Apache Junction Police Department, enhancing the effectiveness of police services and community policing through the provision of Patrol, Community, and Staff services.
+- To serve as a volunteer support service to the Apache Junction Police Department, enhancing the effectiveness of police services and community policing through the provision of Patrol, Community, and Support Services.